Altai-man/cro-ldap/docs/reference/cro-ldap-introduction.md

 * Provide a LDAP client (a Directory Service Agent, DSA) with interface similar to `Net::LDAP` module from Perl 5's `perl-ldap` distribution.
   However, it is not intended as a drop-in replacement, as:
-  * The `perl-ldap` distrubution provides a wide range of features and functions for manipulating LDAP data, while `Cro::LDAP` aims to be a slim, streamlined provider for communication with a LDAP server with little data transformations.
+  * The `perl-ldap` distribution provides a wide range of features and functions for manipulating LDAP data, while `Cro::LDAP` aims to be a slim, streamlined provider for communication with a LDAP server with little data transformations.
   * While API is similar to one in `Net::LDAP`, we aim to make `Cro::LDAP` to use Perl 6 to its fullest and avoid blind copying of the API where possible.
-Thus, a lot of things differ.
+Thus, things differ.
 * Provide a skeleton for writing a LDAP server in Perl 6.
-As Cro focuses on _serving the data_, not _processing it_.
+As Cro focuses on _serving the data_, not _processing it_, we do not intend to implement a Directory Service provider in Perl 6.
 However, if one desires to write a server part with some specific purpose in mind, tying the backend is up to the implementor - and `Cro::LDAP` will serve the data.
-* We provide support for third version of LDAP, using [RFC 4510](https://tools.ietf.org/pdf/rfc4510.pdf) as a source.
+* We provide support for the third version of LDAP specification, using [RFC 4510](https://tools.ietf.org/pdf/rfc4510.pdf) as a source.
   Support for second version of the protocol is not planned, but eventually possible.